v3gahax/CredMaster/README.md

 # CredMaster #

-Launch a password spray / brute force attach via Amazon AWS passthrough proxies, shifting the requesting IP address for every authentication attempt.
-This dynamically creates FireProx APIs for more evasive password sprays.
+Launch a password spray / brute force attack via Amazon AWS passthrough proxies or traditional proxies (SOCKS4/SOCKS5/HTTP), shifting the requesting IP address for every authentication attempt.
+This dynamically creates FireProx APIs for more evasive password sprays, or uses traditional proxies for simpler setups without AWS infrastructure.

 Shoutout to [@ustayready](https://twitter.com/ustayready) for his [CredKing](https://github.com/ustayready/CredKing) and [FireProx](https://github.com/ustayready/fireprox) tools, which form the base of this suite.